dhmit/computation_hist/docs_writeups_ideas_etc/front_end_ideas.md

 This markdown file will detail the ideas for integrating 1950s-60s design into the website.

-Including pictures o fMIT back in the 1950s might help give site viewers a sense of the environment that surrounded the development of computation at MIT.
+Including pictures of MIT back in the 1950s might help give site viewers a sense of the environment that surrounded the development of computation at MIT.
 This can be complemented using a very simple aesthetic design, so as not